maureenreily/Company-Indices/TechIndustryIndex.md

+Tech Industry ESG Index Documentation

+This file provides a structured dataset representing hypothetical ESG (Environmental, Social, Governance) data for companies in the Technology industry.
+Each column represents a specific metric or score component, and all data is fictional, created to demonstrate ESG analysis within the tech sector.

+The weighted scoring methodology aligns with frameworks from Bloomberg and S&P ESG indices, allowing for realistic scoring while maintaining a simplified approach.
+This dataset can be used to understand how tech companies might score on ESG criteria and how different metrics (Environmental, Social, Governance) contribute to the overall score.
 ### Hypothetical ESG Data for Technology Industry

 Here is a table with hypothetical ESG data for companies in the Technology industry: